 If you have trouble getting out of a chair or sitting down in a chair, you probably questioned whether Medicare will cover a lift chair.
-You may need this device for safety or comfort reasons to help get from the sitting position to the standing position and vice versa.
+You may need this device for safety or comfort reasons to help get from sitting to standing and vice versa.

 Medicare does not cover the chair portion of the chair lift.
 Instead, Medicare will cover the seat lift mechanism.
 The chair itself is not considered medically necessary; the mechanical portion of the seat lift needs to be deemed medically necessary by your doctor.

 Your doctor will need to indicate your specific health reasons for requiring the lift chair mechanism

 If your doctor and the Durable Medical Equipment supplier are enrolled in Medicare, you’ll have coverage for the medical equipment’s motorized mechanism.
 You can expect Medicare to cover 80% of the cost after the Part B deductible is met.

 You’ll need a certification of medical necessity for a seat lift mechanism.
 A primary care physician will provide you with a prescription for the lift chair.
-You or your doctor will need to complete and submit form CMS-849 to CMS.
+You or your doctor must complete and submit form CMS-849 to CMS.

 How do I qualify for Medicare to cover my lift chair mechanism?